Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

 Austin Reaves Insights vs. the Grizzlies

-- He's made 1.3 threes per game, or 9.7% of his team's makes from beyond the arc this season.
+- This season, Austin Reaves has made 4.0 shots per game, which accounts for 7.4% of his team's total makes.

-- Reaves' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's tries from beyond the arc.

-- Allowing 113 points per game, the Grizzlies are the 11th-ranked squad in the league defensively.
+- Giving up 113 points per contest, the Grizzlies are the 11th-ranked team in the NBA defensively.

-- The Grizzlies concede 44.4 rebounds per game, ranking 21st in the NBA.
+- The Grizzlies are the 21st-ranked team in the NBA, allowing 44.4 rebounds per game.

-- Looking at assists, the Grizzlies are ranked 26th in the league, conceding 26.4 per game.
+- The Grizzlies give up 26.4 assists per contest, 26th-ranked in the NBA.

-- In terms of 3-pointers, the Grizzlies are 25th in the league, conceding 13 makes per game.
+- In terms of 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.

 Austin Reaves vs. the Grizzlies